steven-joruk/steven-joruk.github.io/content/cv.md

 * Helped bring our unit test count from 0 to 400, and our system test count from around 20 to 240.
 Coverage is around 80% when considering both suites.

-### Senior Software Developer, TouchStar Technologies: 2011 - 2018
+### Senior Software Developer, TouchStar Technologies: July 2011 - January 2018

 * Bring up and maintain BSPs targeting ARM used internationally in a wide range of environments, such as airplanes, trains, trucks, warehouses, and explosive